-of the same lot numbers, in SO and the second of the same of the
+of the same lot numbers, in O and the second strain tol again of the

-457. A departure from the panal rule for lotting is assessery in orige to provide suitable descriptions within uppatented entries and selections where such tract segregations muy be subject to relipquichment or cancellation, also in other masss, to facilitate a subdivision of velocid fracts or public lands surveyed by metes and bounds.
-Two methods have been found available, each are fother entried to particular situation.
-Neither unrethed in where any change in the instructions for the field procedure hereforms laid down.
-The decreasion of the metries of the two methods and the examples of their may are belier adapted to the text of Chapter IX, where the subject will be found in connection with other details to be shown and the resurvey plats.
+457. A departure from the panal rule for lotting is necessary in only to provide stituble descriptions within uppersured entries and selections where such tract segregations muy be subject to relipquictment or cancellation, also in other cases, to facilitate a subdivision of scheled, fracts of public lands surveyed by metes and bounds.
+Two methods have been found available, each are fother entried to puticular situation.
+Neither unction had by metes and in the instructions for the field procedure hereforms laid down.
+The decreasion of the metrics of the two methods and the examples of their magnets here the two methods and the examples of decreasion of the metrics of the two methods and the examples of their magnets here adapted to use text of Chapter IX, where the endicet will be found in connection with other details to be shown upon the resurvey plats.

-463. The general requirements of Chapters II.
-HT. and IV will be fully observed in every respect throughout the execution of the independent neuroev and in the technical mount theread.
-Graeval tibles (in addition to the regular pare heading) will be intersted in the field notes to indicate clearly the chances of the independent resurvey, the technical record of which follows; such titles will be
+468. The general requirements of Chapters II.
+HT. and IV will be fully observed in every respect throughout the execution of the independent neurow and in the technical moond thereal.
+Graenal tibles (in addition to the regular pare heading) will be independent the field notes to indicate clearly the chances of the independent resurvey, the technical record of which follows; such titles will be